Stremio/stremio-addon-sdk/README.md

 - IPFS installed locally, see [this page](https://docs.ipfs.io/guides/guides/install/) for details

+#### IPFS Publish

+Publishing to IPFS requires a Supernode, if one is not given, then a random remote supernode will be selected automatically.

+`./cli/publish.js <addonUrl>` - publish the addon at the provided transport URL

+Options:

+- `--help`: Show help
+- `--version`: Show version number
+- `--supernode`: Address of the supernode (default: "ws://127.0.0.1:14011")
+- `--peer-id`: Peer ID of the supernode (typically found at `~/.ipfs/config`), setting this bypasses the requirement to port forward inbound port 4001
+- `--restoreFromMnemonic`: Restore publishing identity from BIP39 mnemonic

 #### IPFS Supernode

 Supernodes will act as the seeds to your addon, handling it's requests, caching the data and serving it to others too.
 You can run a Supernode locally, deploy it to a remote server or use one that is already deployed somewhere.